Dermot Clifford

-Dermot Clifford, (born 25 January 1939), was the Catholic Archbishop of Cashel and Emly in Ireland from 1988 to 2014.
+Dermot Clifford (born 25 January 1939) is a Catholic prelate who served as the Archbishop of Cashel and Emly in Ireland from 1988 to 2014.
 From 7 March 2009 to 27 January 2013, he also served as the Apostolic Administrator of the Diocese of Cloyne.
 He was a founding board member of Bothar.

 Early life and education

 Clifford was born in Ballymacelligott, County Kerry, Ireland, on 25 January 1939.
 He was educated at Clogher National School and St Brendan's College, Killarney.
 Among his teachers at St. Brendan's was the late Bishop of Kerry, Diarmaid Ó Súilleabháin.

 From Killarney, he moved to St Patrick's College, Maynooth, where he graduated with a BSc Degree in 1960.
 After Maynooth, he was sent to the Pontifical Irish College where he studied for four years and was ordained priest on 22 February 1964.
 Whilst in Rome, he studied at the Lateran University and obtained a Licentiate in Sacred Theology, being in Rome for the first two sessions of Vatican Council II.
 As a student, he claims to have been given responsibility of looking after the Irish bishops who stayed in the Irish College.